tylerharper/snooze/README.markdown

   attached to.
 To add the base site you will need to uses  the constructor of Snooze.
   A base site for github would look like this.

-    snooze = Snooze('github.com/')
+    snooze = Snooze('github.com')

-  Note:
-    You can add the http:// or https:// but it will take it off, and make the api as secure or insecure.
-    Also if you forget the slash that is ok, we can add it for you :)
+  Make sure you do not add the http:// or https:// onto the domain.
+If you want to make it secure just set the secure argument to True.
+Also if you add the slash to the end of the domain that is ok, we can take it off for you :)

   For every slash and command after the base url ("/something") in a restful api you will use a dot and a attribute call for that command (".something").